GluuFederation/docs-ce-prod/3.1.3/source/integration/sswebapps/nginx.md

 }
 ```

-After we've saved this configuration file, let's just run the `openresty` command we added to our path.
+After we've saved this configuration file, let's run the `openresty` command we added to our path.

 Now navigate to the RP, which will redirect you to your IDP, where you can log in, authorize the RP to gather information and be directed back to the OpenResty default `index.html`, which is located at `/usr/local/openresty/nginx/html/index.html`.